 What is citizenship education?

-We want young people to leave school or college with an understanding of the political, legal and economic functions of adult society, and with the social and moral awareness to thrive in it.
+That means we want young people leaving education with an understanding of the political, legal and economic functions of adult society; and with the social and moral awareness to thrive in it.

 "Citizenship education is essential for preparing young people for our shared democratic life."
 Democratic Life coalition, 2010

 "It's the job of the education system to prepare our young people for the challenges and opportunities of a changing world."
 Rekha Bhakoo CBE, Headteacher, Newton Farm School (Top Performing Primary School in England, 2011)

 "Citizenship is more than a subject.
 If taught well and tailored to local needs, its skills and values will enhance democratic life for all of us, both rights and responsibilities, begninning in school and radiating out."
 Bernard Crick, National Curriculum Citizenship, 1999